Rose Grove railway station

-Rose Grove railway station is a railway station serving the Rose Grove area and town of Padiham in Lancashire, England.
-It is served by both the Caldervale Line and the East Lancashire Line.
+Rose Grove railway station in Lancashire, England serves the Rose Grove area in the west of Burnley, and the nearby town of Padiham.
+It is served by both the Calder Valley Line and the East Lancashire Line.
 It was once the terminus of the Great Harwood Loop between Blackburn and Burnley via Great Harwood and Padiham.
-The station is now a junction station for both the Caldervale and East Lancashire Lines.
+The station is now a junction station for both the Calder Valley and East Lancashire lines.

 History

-The railway reached Rose Grove in 1848 and the East Lancashire Railway Company opened a station in the area.
-The station was opened to serve the Rose Grove area and also the town of Padiham which was a slight distance away from the station.
+The railway reached Rose Grove in 1848, and the East Lancashire Railway Company built the station to serve the Rose Grove area together with the town of Padiham, a slight distance away.
 Rose Grove was formerly the site of an engine shed, which was one of the last to house steam locomotives on British Railways.
 The station became unstaffed in the 1980s, following the demolition of the station buildings.